 Phone: 401-232-6005

 Questions regarding a student’s financial account with the University that are not resolved after discussion with the Bursar may be appealed to the Associate Vice President for Finance/Controller.
 The student should submit a written memorandum of his/her complaint to the Associate Vice President for Finance/Controller within 3 business days after receiving the Bursar’s decision.
 The Associate Vice President for Finance/Controller will schedule a meeting with the student within 5 business days after receiving the memorandum.
-The Associate Vice President for Finance/Controllers’ decision may be appealed to the Vice President for Business Affairs and the Vice President for Student Affairs/Dean of Students and must be requested by the student within three business days of the Associate Vice President for Finance/Controllers’ decision.
+The Associate Vice President for Finance/Controllers’ decision may be appealed to the Vice President for Business Affairs and the Vice President for Student Affairs/Dean of Students and must be requested by the student within 3 business days of the Associate Vice President for Finance/Controllers’ decision.
 Once requested, the hearing will be scheduled within 5 business days.
 All decisions made by the Vice Presidents will be final and shared with the student, Bursar and Associate Vice President for Finance/Controller.

 Any question of interpretation or application of the Student Code shall be referred to the Assistant Vice President for Student Life or their designee for final determination.
 You may contact the Assistant Vice President for Student Life at 401-232-6140.